 Core development team

-This document was primarily developed by Matthew Murray, BCIT’s Data and Graduate Studies Librarian, with assistance from Joe Boyd, Research Liaison at the Applied Research Liaison Office (ARLO).
+This document was primarily developed by Matthew Murray, BCIT’s former Data and Graduate Studies Librarian, with assistance from Joe Boyd, Research Liaison at the Applied Research Liaison Office (ARLO).

 Who else is involved

 Select faculty and staff have been invited to provide feedback on this document.

 It is suggested that an RDM Steering Committee be created that will include representatives from the Library, FSA Caucus for Applied Research and Advanced Studies (CARAS), Indigenous Initiatives, IT Services, Research Ethics Board, Respect, Diversity, and Inclusion, School Research Committees, and other relevant departments.

 Throughout 2023 the BCIT RDM Steering Committee would gather information from researchers to improve the Strategy.

 BCIT’s Research Ethics Board uses BCIT’s Research Ethics for Human Participant Policy #6500 [PDF], which is based on the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans – TCPS 2.